Whitehorse: How To Spend 24 Hours In The Yukon Capital

 If you’re into lighter fare like a pastry and coffee, I can recommend The Claim.
 While I didn’t physically go here, we had a box of pastries from here on a day trip and I ate most of it compared to the rest of my group.
 I actually keep thinking about their squares and cheesecake.
 I wish I had a photo!!!

 Just a few steps away from the Edgewater Hotel was the Dirty Northern Public House.
 My group came here on a day we were to go to Kluane so I was a bit glum but the kale salad with wild salmon gave me life.
 Look at the colour of that salmon!
 I would definitely come back here again even just for drinks but I did like my salad and appetizers.

 Wild Canadian salmon is the best

 Antoinette’s is an international restaurant with Carribean flavours in Whitehorse named after its proprietress and chef.
 We came here for a dinner one evening and I had a tasty jerk chicken dish.
 It was a different take on the classic but delicious nonetheless.
 Oh and a creme brulee and my most northerly mojito.

 Where To Have A Drink In Whitehorse

 I’m a big fan of craft breweries so when we made a stop for some beer and snack at Winterlong Brewery, I was a happy girl.
-I love to try the local breweries when I’m traveling.
+I love to try the local breweries when I’m travelling.
 Now a resident of San Diego which is a capital of craft breweries, I like to see what’s happening in other cities.
 I was a fan of their High Noon Hefeweizen.